purementorship/purementorship/README.md

 ###

-<h3 align="left">Pure Mentorship is a platform created by students, for students.</h3>
+> Pure Mentorship is a platform created by students, for students.

 ###